tangning0324/Seattle-Airbnb-data-analysis-/README.md

 - property and review scores★
 - Property_price_review_scores★
 - room_price_rating★

+## Conclusion
+Through the above analysis, we can get the following conclusions.
+- July to September is the busiest period for Airbnb in Seattle, and prices are about $30 higher than in January and February, which is probably related to summer holidays.
+And no matter what the period is, weekend rates are $5–10 higher than weekday rates.
+  City centers and popular tourist spots are generally more expensive, averaging $70–100 more than the lower priced places.
+- Improving the value and sanitary conditions of the accommodation may be effective in earning a high review scores rating and even gaining more repeat customers.
+- The host performance has a higher correlation to the price than that of the convenient factors.

 ## Acknowledgement
 This study is a part of a project in Udacity Data Scientist Nanodegree